 About this book

 Teacher on Tap has been created to fill a need for a tuition method that will be useful to students from beginner to advanced.
 It is comprehensive and thorough and caters to a wide range of tastes and musical styles.
-It provides technical information and a detailed examination of those challenges specific to the saxophone.
+It provides technical information and a detailed examination of those challenges specific to the clarinet.

 Teacher on Tap uses current technology to provide aural models that will allow the student to develop a good concept of playing the instrument in a range of musical styles.
 It is very affordable, and very effective for students studying alone, in band programs, or with a teacher.
 The method is fun and makes the process of learning enjoyable!